Box Hill South

 Population growth drivers in Box Hill South are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on ABS population updates and AreaSearch validation, the population of the suburb of Box Hill South was estimated at around 10,131 as of Feb 2026.
-This reflected an increase of 1,640 people (19.3%) since the 2021 Census, which reported a population of 8,491 people.
-The change was inferred from AreaSearch's estimated resident population of 9,058 in Jun 2024 and an additional 74 validated new addresses since the Census date.
-This resulted in a density ratio of 2,902 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Box Hill South's growth exceeded the national average (9.9%) since the 2021 census, driven primarily by overseas migration.
-AreaSearch projections for each SA2 area are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022.
+Based on ABS population updates and AreaSearch validations, the suburb of Box Hill South had an estimated population of 10,131 as of Feb 2026.
+This reflects a growth of 1,640 people (19.3%) since the 2021 Census which reported a population of 8,491.
+The change is inferred from AreaSearch's estimated resident population of 9,058 in Jun 2024 and 74 validated new addresses since the Census date.
+This results in a density ratio of 2,902 persons per square kilometer, placing Box Hill South in the upper quartile nationally according to AreaSearch assessments.
+The suburb's growth exceeded the national average (9.9%) and was primarily driven by overseas migration.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and VIC State Government's Regional/LGA projections from 2023 adjusted to SA2 levels for areas not covered.

 Frequently Asked Questions - Population